 You could also do junk modelling.
-Challenge your children to create something from kitchen rolls, egg cartons, milk cartons and cardboard boxes which you have around your house.
+Challenge your children to create something from the things you have around your house, such as kitchen rolls, egg cartons, milk cartons and cardboard boxes.
 You might just have a creative genius on your hands.

 Free museums for kids

 Many museums have free entry for some of their exhibits and can be a fantastic day out for kids.
 You could head to the Natural History Museum to walk among the dinosaurs, learn about weird and wonderful inventions at the Science Museum or head to the Tate Modern in London.

 There’s the wacky House of Marbles games factory in Devon, and the Scottish National Portrait Gallery in Edinburgh.
 Money Saving Expert has a full list of free museums covering the whole of the UK.

 Many farms are run by charities so are free for families – although they might just ask for a small (voluntary) donation.
 Your little ones will adore seeing the animals, and they might even get a chance to pet or feed them.
 Make sure to check your local farm before heading there to see how much it will cost.
 They might also be offering activities for kids over the summer holidays, so keep an eye out.

 On the sunniest summer days, sometimes your kids need nothing more than running about in the grass to burn that cooped-up school holiday energy.
 Why not head to one of the UK’s beautiful national parks?
 Your kids could play hide and seek, climb trees and go wildlife spotting, and you could even have a picnic.
 Find out more here.

 Parents, you know the drill.
 Kids spend weeks begging for the popular new gadget before you finally cave, and then they are bored of it within hours of play.
 Instead of forking out the cash on new toys, why not seek out your local toy library?